craftingcity/The-Known-World/Prenotes Oct 21 23.md

 ### What happened?

-Might run into Moses at the S
+Might run into Moses at Q16 if the timing works out;
+	-